ViktorShev/DiscordShrinker/README.md

 # Installation guide:

+1. Go to the mega.nz link at the bottom and click on "Download as zip file" at the top right.

+2. Once downloaded extract the contents of the zip file.

-1. Move the "DiscordShrinker" folder to the root of your C: drive.
+3. Move the "DiscordShrinker" folder to the root of your C: drive.

-2. Double click the Python installer and install Python.
+4. Double click the Python installer and install Python.

-3. Double click on the .reg file to set up the right click option of "Shrink for Discord" when right-clicking a file.
+5. Double click on the .reg file to set up the right click option of "Shrink for Discord" when right-clicking a file.

 # Usage guide: